Casualties of the September 11 attacks: After collapses

 After the towers collapsed, only 20 individuals in or below the towers escaped from the debris, including 12 firefighters and three Port Authority police officers.
 Only 16 individuals who were inside the collapsing North Tower survived and were rescued, and they were all trying to evacuate via stairwell B, located in the center of the building.
 Four people who were in the concourse area between the Twin Towers survived and either saved themselves or were rescued.
-Nobody who was in the South Tower at the time of its collapse survived.
-The last survivor removed from the WTC collapse debris was found in the ruins of the North Tower 27 hours after its collapse.
+Only one person who was in the South Tower at the time of its collapse survived.
+Alfred Joseph worked on the 44th floor and was found, eventually dying from a heart attack on January 1, 2002.
+The last survivor removed from the WTC collapse debris, Genelle Guzman-McMillan, was found in the ruins of the North Tower 27 hours after its collapse.
+She and 15 other workers from the 64th floor evacuated later than most people.
+She and another coworker, Pasquale Buzzelli, were the only two survivors of this group.

 An unknown number of other people survived the initial collapse, but were buried in air pockets deep beneath the rubble and could not be rescued in time.
 Some were able to rescue themselves and others from the rubble by climbing through the rubble or digging and listening for sounds of life in order to safely remove the victims from the rubble.

 Survivor advocacy

 As of September 28, 2008, a total of over 33,000 police officers, firefighters, responders, and community members have been treated for injuries and sickness related to the 9/11 attacks in New York City, including respiratory conditions, mental health problems like PTSD and depression, gastrointestinal conditions, and at least 4,166 cases of cancer; according to one advocacy group "more cops have died of illness linked to the attack than had perished in it".

-Former Daily Show host Jon Stewart and others succeeded in pushing for a law passed by Congress in 2015 that permanently extends health care benefits for the responders and adds five years to the victims' compensation program.
+Daily Show host Jon Stewart and others succeeded in pushing for a law passed by Congress in 2015 that permanently extends health care benefits for the responders and adds five years to the victims' compensation program.
 Stewart's advocacy on the issue continued into 2019.
 In June of that year, he testified in front of Congress on behalf of 9/11 first responders who did not have proper health care benefits from the September 11th Victim Compensation Fund.
 During the testimony he was critical that "Sick and dying, they [first responders] brought themselves down here to speak to no one" and that it was "Shameful" and "...an embarrassment to the country and it is a stain on this institution."